-The last years have seen a thriving research activity on cooperative control and motion coordination.
+Recent years have witnessed a thriving research activity on cooperative control and motion coordination.
 This interest is motivated by the growing possibilities enabled by robotic networks in the monitoring of natural phenomena and the enhancement of human capabilities in hazardous and unknown environments.

-Our first objective with this book is to present a coherent introduction to basic distributed algorithms for robotic networks.
+Our first objective in this book is to present a coherent introduction to basic distributed algorithms for robotic networks.
 This emerging discipline sits at the intersection of different areas such as distributed algorithms, parallel processing, control, and estimation.
 Our second objective is to provide a self-contained, broad exposition of the notions and tools from these areas that are relevant in cooperative control problems.
-These concepts include graph-theoretic notions (connectivity, adjacency and Laplacian matrices), distributed algorithms from computer science (leader election, basic tree computations) and from parallel processing (averaging algorithms, convergence rates), and geometric models and optimization (Voronoi partitions, proximity graphs).
+These concepts include graph-theoretic notions (connectivity, adjacency, and Laplacian matrices), distributed algorithms from computer science (leader election, basic tree computations) and from parallel processing (averaging algorithms, convergence rates), and geometric models and optimization (Voronoi partitions, proximity graphs).
 Our third objective is to put forth a model for robotic networks that helps to rigorously formalize coordination algorithms running on them.
 We illustrate how computational geometry plays an important role in modeling the interconnection topology of robotic networks.
 We draw on classical notions from distributed algorithms to provide complexity measures that characterize the execution of coordination algorithms.
 Such measures allow us to quantify the algorithm performance and implementation costs.
 Our fourth and last objective is to present various algorithms for coordination tasks such as connectivity maintenance, rendezvous, and deployment.
-We put special emphasis on analyzing the correctness of the algorithms and providing measures of their complexity.

-The thematic variety of the exposition is also present in the proofs of the main results of the book.
-The technical treatment combines controltheoretic tools such as Lyapunov functions and invariance principles with techniques from computer science and parallel processing such as induction and message counting.
+We especially emphasize the analysis of the correctness and of the complexity of the proposed algorithms.
+The technical treatment combines controltheoretic tools such as Lyapunov functions and invariance principles with techniques from computer science and parallel processing, such as induction and message counting.

-INTENDED AUDIENCE
+THE INTENDED AUDIENCE

-The intended audience of this book are first- and second-year graduate students in control and robotics from Computer Science, Electrical Engineering, Mechanical Engineering, and Aerospace Engineering.
+The intended audience for this book consists of first- and second-year graduate students in control and robotics from Computer Science, Electrical Engineering, Mechanical Engineering, and Aerospace Engineering.
 A familiarity with basic concepts from analysis, linear algebra, dynamical systems, and control theory is assumed.
-The writing style of the book is mathematical: we have aimed at being precise in the introduction of the notions, the statement of the results, and the formal description of the algorithms.
-This is complemented by numerous examples, exercises, and a special effort carried throughout the book at motivating the introduction of concepts and giving intuitive explanations behind the results.
+The writing style is mathematical: we have aimed at being precise in the introduction of the notions, the statement of the results, and the formal description of the algorithms.
+This mathematical style is complemented by numerous examples, exercises, intuitive explanations and motivating discussions for the introduction of novel concepts.

 Researchers in the fields of control theory and robotics who are not aware of the literature on distributed algorithms will also benefit from the book.
 The book uses notions with a clear computer-science flavor such as synchronous networks, complexity measures, basic tree computations, and linear distributed iterations, and integrates them into the study of robotic networks.
 Likewise, researchers in the fields of distributed algorithms and automata theory who are not aware of robotic networks and distributed control will also find the book useful.
-The numerous connections that can be drawn between the classical study of distributed algorithms and the present book provide a friendly roadmap to step into the field of controlled coordination of robotic networks.
+The numerous connections that can be drawn between the classical study of distributed algorithms and the present book provide a friendly roadmap with which to step into the field of controlled coordination of robotic networks.